Trident09/Trident09/README.md

 </div>

 ```
-This was my brief overview on myself thanks for taking tehe time to visit my profile :)
+This was my brief overview on myself thanks for taking the time to visit my profile :)
 I'm constantly working to improve my skills and knowledge, and I'm excited to see where this journey takes me!
 ```